ESA title

 Although there is a growing tendency for satellites to become larger, there is still a need for a small launcher to place 300 to 2000 kg satellites, economically, into the polar and low-Earth orbits used for many scientific and Earth observation missions.

-Europe’s answer to these needs is Vega, named after the second brightest star in the northern hemisphere.
-Vega will make access to space easier, quicker and cheaper.
+Europe’s answer to these needs was Vega, named after the second brightest star in the northern hemisphere.
+Vega made access to space easier, quicker and cheaper.

-Costs are being kept to a minimum by using advanced low-cost technologies and by introducing an optimised synergy with existing production facilities used for Ariane launchers.
+Costs were kept to a minimum by using advanced low-cost technologies and by introducing an optimised synergy with existing production facilities used for the Ariane launchers.

-Vega has been designed as a single body launcher with three solid propulsion stages and an additional liquid propulsion upper module used for attitude and orbit control, and satellite release.
-Unlike most small launchers, Vega will be able to place multiple payloads into orbit.
+Vega is a single body launcher with three solid propulsion stages and an additional liquid propulsion upper module used for attitude and orbit control, and satellite release.
+Unlike most small launchers, Vega could place multiple payloads into orbit.

 Development of the Vega launcher started in 1998.
-The first launch is planned for the second half of 2011 from Europe's Spaceport in French Guiana where the Ariane-1 launch facilities have been adapted for its use.
+The first launch was in 2012 from Europe's Spaceport in French Guiana where the Ariane 1 launch facilities were adapted for its use.

 * Launch in circular orbit, 90°inclination, 700 km